Church was a means to an end…until my life took a dramatic turn in my late teens and early twenties. And it was all because of a few friends.

 When I think of Easter, I no longer reflect on my childhood memories.

-I celebrate the wonderful friends that God has put into my life; friends that didn’t turn their backs on me during my darkest days, but instead lifted me up.
+But I also celebrate the wonderful friends that God has put into my life; friends that didn’t turn their backs on me during my darkest days, but instead lifted me up.

 I have one request this Easter: Pray a little something extra for those who desperately need God.
 Lift them up.
 Be persistent.
 Show them love even when everything they say or do is so far from God.
 You cannot imagine the impact it can make in their lives.